-Most people suggest upcycling your content because it’s a time-saver and it is!
-You’ve already spent the time and energy to brainstorm ideas, research content, map it out and put it together so you can skip that part of the process altogether with upcycled content!
+Most people suggest you repurpose content for social media because it’s a time-saver and it is!
+You’ve already spent the time and energy to brainstorm ideas, research content, map it out and put it together so you can skip that part of the process altogether when you repurpose social media content!
 But there are more benefits than time.

 You save yourself from what we call the “content creation treadmill.”
 The content creation treadmill is when you are hustling to create so much content that you feel like all you’re doing is creating and pushing it out and then creating more content.
 When you get stuck in this cycle, it’s hard to tell what’s actually working for you and it’s a one-way ticket to burn out.

-Content upcycling gets you off of that content creation treadmill and gets your content working harder for you.
+There are many ways to repurpose content that gets you off of the content creation treadmill and gets your content working harder for you.

 While getting off that content creation treadmill is less exhausting, the biggest and most beneficial reason to upcycling content comes down to gambling.